 30 to 90 days

-Once a payment is more than a month late, your credit score might see its first drop, with higher scores showing the biggest drops (possibly 60 to 80 points, according to FICO data).
+Once a payment is more than a month late, your credit score could drop, with higher scores showing the biggest drops (possibly 60 to 80 points, according to FICO data).
 Expect another drop for every 30 days of delinquency.

 After two missed payments, it’s likely your interest rate will go up.
-Getting your lender to waive additional late fees and penalties will be tough now.
+Getting your lender to waive additional late fees and penalties will be tough at this point.

 90 to 120 days late